Recommendations

 Generating the Checksums

 Checksumming is essential for detecting and correcting any mistake that could happen during the phrase splitting process.
 It guarantees the soundness of the final result.
-To checksum the seed phrase, use the wheel as follows:
+To generate the checksums, use the wheel as follows:

 1. Skip the first checksum character (we will identify this in step 7).